 Now that temperatures are heating up in the Northeast, tourists aren’t the only newcomers flooding the five boroughs.
 Pests, both furry and many-legged, are also descending in droves.
-As reported in The New York Post, this year could be especially nasty due to a surge in Lyme disease-carrying ticks, borne on an army of mice.
+As noted by the New York City Health Department, insects and rodents can contaminate food, damage homes and make asthma and allergies worse.
+The chemicals used to get rid of pests can also cause health problems.

 Integrated Pest Management